 Prior to law school, Tory received her Bachelor of Arts (Hons.) in Philosophy from Queen’s University.
 Tory obtained her law degree from the University of Kent in England, where she was awarded the Social Sciences Faculty Prize and a scholarship to pursue her Master of Laws in Medical Law and Ethics, for which she received first prize for Academic Excellence.
 While in law school, Tory volunteered as an Academic Mentor and Law Clinic Co-ordinator, and completed additional courses in Mediation and Negotiation.

-Tory is actively involved with the Canadian Bar Association, currently serving as Co-Chair of the Young Lawyers Alberta (South) section, and Secretary for the Health Law section.
+Tory is actively involved with the Canadian Bar Association, currently serving as Co-Chair of the Young Lawyers Alberta (South) section, and Vice Chair for the Health Law section.
 She also enjoys volunteering for Civil Claims Duty Counsel, and as a Mentor to law students.

 - Queen’s University (B.A.
 (Hons.), 2011)